hapytex/time_unit/README.md

 year1957 = year1958.previous
 ```

-one can also use `.ancestors` and `.succesors` which is a generator that will keep proposing `.previous` and `.next` time units, so we can walk over the years since 1958 with:
+one can also use `.ancestors` and `.successors` which are generators that will keep proposing previous and next time units respectively, so we can walk over the years since 1958 with:

 ```python3
 for year in year1958.succesors: